 The number of movement artifacts in a recording varies greatly from one implant to the next, and is a strong function of who performs the surgery.
 Recordings from rats tend to have fewer than one artifact per hour for all experienced implanters.
 Movement artifact in mice varies from fewer than one per hour to hundreds of artifacts per hour.
 Those implanters whose recordings are almost free of artifact have reduced the artifact rate by working on better anchoring of their electrodes on the mouse skull.
 We are currently working on developing a guide to successful implantation in mice.

-[12-FEB-24] Most of our SCTs provide a 0.3-Hz high-pass filter to remove electrode potential and changes in electrode potential from the recorded signal.
-If we want to look for phenomena such as cortical spreading depressions (CSDs), we must use an SCT without a high-pass filter.
-Now we become concerned with changes in electrode potential that take place over tens of seconds.
-We call such changes chemical artifact.
+[24-JUN-25] Our standard SCTs and HMTs are AC transmitters.
+They provide a 0.2-Hz high-pass filter to remove steady-state galvanic potentials generated by the electrodes, and also to attenuate slow changes in these galvanic potentials.
+If we want to look for phenomena such as cortical spreading depolarizations (CSDs), or slow changes in electrogastrogram (EGG), we must use a DC transmitter.
+The passband of our DC transmitters extends all the way down to zero Hertz (0.0 Hz).
+Any SCT or HMT with a "Z" in its part number is a DC transmitter.
+To convert an AC transmitter into a DC transmitter, we remove the high-pass filter and reduce the gain of the amplifier.
+Once we extend the passband down to 0.0 Hz, we must concern ourselves with changes in galvanic electrode potential.
+These changes take place over tens of seconds, or they can be semi-permanent and of order tens of millivolts.
+We decrease the gain of DC transmitters so as to increase their input dynamic range, which ensures that we can accommodate these changing galvanic potentials.
+When a galvanic potential varies over a period of tens of seconds, we call the variation a chemical artifacts.
 Solder joints combined with stainless steel will generate a sustained galvanic potential when immersed in saline, and variations in this galvanic potential appear in our recordings as chemical artifact.
 No matter how hard we try to keep water off a solder joint in a head fixture, it makes its way to the solder joints and generates chemical artifact.
 Here is an example of chemical artifact recorded from a mouse with depth electrodes that use soldered pins and sockets.

 To reduce chemical artifact, we eliminate solder joints.
 One way to eliminate solder is to use a crimp contact between our lead and depth electrode.
 Another way is to hold a bare steel wire in place on the skull with a screw.
 The crimp contact provides better immunity to movement.